…says his parents built a legacy for him and his siblings

 My father retired from the Plateau State Judiciary as the Most Senior Judge, and my mother retired as the Acting Chief Judge from the Oyo State Judiciary.
 She was the first lady jurist to hold that position in the State’s history.
 My parents were hardworking and upright Jurists who over their decades of service to the Plateau State and Oyo State jurisdictions, respectively, established an incredible reputation and legacy for my siblings and I to follow.

 Following their exceptional example, all six of their children went on to qualify as Barristers and Solicitors of the Supreme Court of Nigeria.
-From our parents, we learned the importance of being upright, committed, conservative and hardworking.
+From our parents, we learned the importance of being upright, commitment, conservativeness and hard work.

-There is success without challenges, tell us about it and how you crushed those challenges
+There is no success without challenges, tell us about it and how you crushed those challenges

 I started out my career as a Lawyer; I also achieved professional accounting qualifications with the Institute of Chartered Accountants of Nigeria (ICAN) simultaneously.
 Qualifying as a Chartered Accountant with ICAN was a particularly challenging endeavour as Nigerian lawyers are notoriously disinclined to specializing in quantitative professions, but for the few that have branched out from law into finance, it has proved to be an exceptional competency.